 Have you ever wondered what student research looks like as a Lafayette student?
-What about what is offered for students interested in music, theater, and the arts?
-How about an explanation about the future after the COVID-19 epidemic through mathematical modeling?
+What about what is offered for students interested global studies?
+How about an explanation of what you can expect during your first-year seminar (FYS)?
 Well, you’re in luck!
-These are just a few of the many faculty themed discussions that you can experience over the next six weeks.
+These are just a few of the many faculty themed discussions that you can experience over the next five weeks.

-We have an impressive lineup of 21 faculty-led sessions for you to attend as a way to immerse yourself in our interdisciplinary curriculum, prior to even stepping foot on campus.
-Simply register for any of the sessions that spark your interest and a Zoom link will be sent, providing you access to the discussion.
+We have an impressive lineup of 13 faculty-led sessions for you to attend as a way to immerse yourself in our interdisciplinary curriculum, prior to even stepping foot on campus.
+Simply register for any of the sessions that spark your interest and a Zoom link will be sent to your Lafayette email, providing you access to the discussion.
 The faculty hosting each session are eager and excited to introduce you to a wide variety of content, spanning across multiple departments and programs.

 Let’s get connected!